Cross-doc allows you to easily pull in tables from other Coda docs so that you can annotate, review, or reference them as needed.

 Now that your sync table is set up, you can adjust your table's sync settings.

-To do an immediate sync, click Sync now.
+To do an immediate sync, click Refresh.

 FAQs